Nikon

 bridged eyepiece cap.

-The small size, light weight, grippy
+The small size, light weight, grippy armour and sculpted

-the light weight of these.
+weight of these.

 As described, the focuser works well and the eyepiece comfort